timfilzinger/idp-software.com/docs/vendors/a2ia/index.md

 # A2iA

-> **Note**: This content is automatically generated and has not been reviewed for accuracy.
-Please verify all information before making business decisions based on this content.

 A2iA (now part of Mitek Systems) is a provider of specialized intelligent document recognition and processing software.
 The company focuses on handwriting recognition, text extraction, and document classification technologies.

 ## Overview